MeoMix/StreamusChromeExtension/README.md

 Streamus is currently supported on all derivatives of WebKit such as Chrome, Opera, Slimjet, and Iron.
 Additionally, it will support Edge once Edge becomes stable.

-It can be installed through the [Chrome Web Store](https://chrome.google.com/webstore/detail/streamus/jbnkffmindojffecdhbbmekbmkkfpmjd/), the [Opera Web Store](https://addons.opera.com/en/extensions/details/streamustm-beta/), or from [https://streamus.com](https://streamus.com/)
+It can be installed through the [Chrome Web Store](https://chrome.google.com/webstore/detail/streamus/jbnkffmindojffecdhbbmekbmkkfpmjd/), the [Opera Web Store](https://addons.opera.com/en/extensions/details/streamustm-beta/), or from the [Streamus website](https://streamus.com/)

 <h2>Development</h2>